rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

  * [Daniel Micay on June 24][DM24_2]

-Reasons this was not pursued: Having the declared semantics of a type change based on context is weird.
+Reasons this was not pursued: The official semantics of a type should not change based on the context.
 It should be possible to make the choice between turning checks `on` or `off` solely based on performance considerations.
-It should be possible to distinguish cases where checking was too expensive and where wraparound was desired.
-Wraparound is not usually desired.
+It should be possible to distinguish cases where checking was too expensive from where wraparound was desired.
+(Wraparound is not usually desired.)

 ## Different operators